Highly polar molecules consisting of a copper or silver atom interacting with an alkali-metal or alkaline-earth-metal atom: Results and discussion

 The calculated ratios are listed in Table~\ref{tab:const} and range from 0.0009 for the LiCu molecule in the $a^3\Sigma^+$ state to 0.628 for the CsAg molecule in the $X^1\Sigma^+$ state.

-For the \textit{AM}Ag and \textit{AM}Cu molecules in the $X^1\Sigma^+$ electronic state, the ratio ${d_{e}}/{d_\text{max}}$ is about 0.46-0.63 implying the ionic character as large as 46$\,\%$-63$\,\%$, which is more than predicted by the differences of the atomic electronegativities in the previous subsection.
+For the \textit{AM}Ag and \textit{AM}Cu molecules in the $X^1\Sigma^+$ electronic state, the ${d_{e}}/{d_\text{max}}$ ratio is about 0.46-0.63 implying the ionic character as large as 46$\,\%$-63$\,\%$, which is more than predicted by the differences of the atomic electronegativities in the previous subsection.
 Additionally, the permanent electric dipole moments for those molecules increase linearly with the interatomic distance in the vicinity of the interaction potential well, confirming their ionic character.
+The largest $d_e/d_\text{max}$ ratio for corresponding alkali-metal molecules is 0.32 for LiCs~\cite{AymarJCP05}.

-For the \textit{AEM}Ag and \textit{AEM}Cu molecules in the $X^2\Sigma^+$ electronic state, the ratio ${d_{e}}/{d_\text{max}}$ implies the ionic character of about 20$\,\%$-35$\,\%$, except for the lightest alkaline-earth-metal atom, in agreement with the predictions based on the differences of the atomic electronegativities.
+For the \textit{AEM}Ag and \textit{AEM}Cu molecules in the $X^2\Sigma^+$ electronic state, the ${d_{e}}/{d_\text{max}}$ ratio implies the ionic character of about 20$\,\%$-35$\,\%$, except for the lightest alkaline-earth-metal atom, in agreement with the predictions based on the differences of the atomic electronegativities.
 The permanent electric dipole moments for those molecules also increase with the interatomic distance in the vicinity of the interaction potential well.

 The observed increase of the permanent electric dipole moments with the interatomic distance is responsible for the unusual and significant increase of the permanent electric dipole moment with increasing the vibrational quantum number and decreasing the vibrational binding energy of the studied molecules.
 Permanent electric dipole moments of selected molecules in different vibrational levels of their ground electronic state as a function of the vibrational quantum number $v$ and binding energy $E_b$ are presented in Fig.~\ref{fig:dv}.
 They remain large even for highly excited vibrational levels, potentially allowing for new molecular control schemes.
 The largest values are 13.5$\,$debye for CsAg in the level with $v=170$ and $E_b=-879\,$cm$^{-1}$ and 12.1$\,$debye for CsCu with $v=116$ and $E_b=-3375\,$cm$^{-1}$ among the \textit{AM}Ag and \textit{AM}Cu molecules, and 6.0$\,$debye for BaAg with $v=87$ and $E_b=-2959\,$cm$^{-1}$ and 5.4$\,$debye for BaCu with $v=68$ and $E_b=-4070\,$cm$^{-1}$ among the \textit{AEM}Ag and \textit{AEM}Cu molecules.
 These extremely large permanent electric dipole moments combined with large reduced masses and small rotational constants, open the way for new quantum simulations of strongly interacting dipolar quantum many-body systems and controlled chemical reactions.